-But the cilantro + lime flavor combination is truly special, and I’ve been a fan for a long time.
+But the fresh cilantro + lime flavor combination is truly special, especially when paired with Mexican food.

 I’ve experimented with various ways of making this dish, and the key to a great cilantro lime rice is two-fold.

 First, it’s best to cook the rice like you would Mexican Rice or a Rice Pilaf.
-It needs to be toasted in oil first.
+It needs to be toasted in oil first to have perfect rice that’s fluffy but not sticky.
 You don’t want to just take some rice cooker steamed rice and stir cilantro and lime into it.

-The other really important part is to add lots of fresh lime zest.
+The other really important part is to add lots of fresh lime zest from fresh limes.

 Believe me, if you add only lime juice, it will not taste like lime rice.
 It will taste more like sour rice.